If you're suffering as a result of any kind of ASB, let us know

 For non-emergencies dial 101 first and then please call us on 01283 528 528 to let us know.

-ASB includes a wide range of unacceptable behaviour that affects peoples’ quality of life, including, but not limited to:
+ASB includes a wide range of unacceptable behaviour that affects people's quality of life, including, but not limited to:

-• Noise, like loud music or noisy parties
+• Noise, like loud music or noisy parties (excludes one-off celebrations, see this article and below)

 • Verbal abuse, harassment, intimidation or threatening behaviour